sizer-ahmad/playwright_demo/README.md

 ## Architecture

-**- actions:** The _actions_ folder has the action classes to execute different functions.
+- **actions:** The _actions_ folder has the action classes to execute different functions.
 These can be common functions or page wise functions.

-**- pages:** The _pages_ folder contains the object classes to holds the locators of the individual pages.
+- **pages:** The _pages_ folder contains the object classes to holds the locators of the individual pages.

-**- data:** The _data_ folder has the data files for individual pages that will be used in the tests.
+- **data:** The _data_ folder has the data files for individual pages that will be used in the tests.

-**- tests:** The _tests_ folder contains the main test scripts.
+- **tests:** The _tests_ folder contains the main test scripts.

 ## Prerequisites

 - Visual Studio Code (1.84.x or up)
-- Node (18.x.X or up)
+- Node (18.x.x or up)

 ## Initial Setup